 These use co-axial windings to reduce the leakage reaction.
 As we know that Potential Transformer is given high voltage in the primary winding, The high voltage primary winding is divided into smaller parts in turns/coils to reduce insulation costs and losses.

 The phase shift between the input voltage and the output voltage should be carefully monitored to maintain a low voltage by isolating the load.
-To reduce the cost of insulation, windings are covered with vanish cambric and cotton tape.
+To reduce the cost of insulation, windings are covered with vanishing cambric and cotton tape.